 Your website could be slow to load due to sharing resources with many other sites, your site could experience frequent downtime, your top-level domain may be hosted outside of your country and your site may suffer from database and caching issues.

 Many low-quality spam sites are hosted on free web hosting platforms, and if you are sharing that platform you can expect a hit to your page ranking too.
+Sadly, there isn’t much you can do to improve your SEO in this case.

 Poor Level of Service